b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 In the end we got similar numbers, reasoning, and conclusions to the one based on `abs` function.

 Although I like my method better the `sd` and squaring/square rooting is so deeply fixed into statistics that everyone should know it.
+Anyway, as you can see the standard deviation is just an average spread of data around the mean.
+The bigger value for `sd` the bigger the spread.
+Of course the opposite is also true.

 And now a big question.